stormpath/stormpath-documentation/source/reference.rst

     * - POST /v1/accounts/$ACCOUNT_ID
       - ``username``, ``email``, ``password``, ``givenName``, ``middleName``, ``surname``, ``status``, ``customData``
       - Updates the specified attributes with the values provided.
+For Accounts found in Mirror Directories, only ``status`` and ``customData`` can be updated.

 Delete an Account
 ^^^^^^^^^^^^^^^^^